Animation & Transition Suppression

 }

-This guarantees that DOM-managed UI components—loading spinners, tooltip fade-ins, and panel slide-outs—render in their final state immediately.
-It also prevents layout thrashing caused by concurrent transition calculations, which frequently corrupts bounding box measurements during pixel diff analysis.
+This guarantees that DOM-managed UI components — loading spinners, tooltip fade-ins, and panel slide-outs — render in their final state immediately. animation-fill-mode: forwards is essential: a zero-duration animation still needs forwards to hold its terminal frame rather than snapping back to the unanimated base style.
+Collapsing durations also prevents the layout thrashing that concurrent transition calculations cause, which frequently corrupts bounding-box measurements during pixel-diff analysis.

 if (window.__MAP_TEST_SYNC__) return;